JRMeyer/jrmeyer.github.io/_posts/2020-03-21-overview-mtl-in-asr.markdown

 [^pan]: Panchapagesan (2016): Multi-Task Learning and Weighted Cross-Entropy for DNN-Based Keyword Spotting

-To predict turn-taking behavior in conversation, the authors in Hara (2018) trained a model to jointly predict backchannelling and use of filler words.
+To predict turn-taking behavior in conversation, the authors in Hara (2018)[^hara2018] trained a model to jointly predict backchannelling and use of filler words.

+[^hara2018]: Hara (2018): Prediction of Turn-taking Using Multitask Learning with Prediction of Backchannels and Fillers

-Predicting the severity of speech impairment (i.e. dysarthia) in the speech of patients with Parkinson's disorder, the researchers in Vasquez (XXX) trained a model to predict the level of impairment in various articulators (e.g. lips, tongue, larynx, etc.) as multiple tasks.
+Predicting the severity of speech impairment (i.e. dysarthia) in the speech of patients with Parkinson's disorder, the researchers in Vasquez (2018)[^vasq] trained a model to predict the level of impairment in various articulators (e.g. lips, tongue, larynx, etc.) as multiple tasks.

+[^vasq]: Vasquez (2018): A Multitask Learning Approach to Assess the Dysarthria Severity in Patients with Parkinson’s Disease

 The researchers in Xu (2018)[^xu] trained a model to both separate speech (from a multi-speaker monaural signal) in addition to an auxiliary task of classifying every audio frame as single-speaker vs. multi-speaker vs. no-speaker.